 How to negotiate with your boss to shorten the 3 months notice period?

 After going through multiple job interviews, you have a finally gotten an offer.
 But now, there is still one last hurdle you need to cross before you can join your new employer—the three-months-notice period.
-In obvious terms, you will want to negotiate with your current boss to shorten the three months notice period to 30 days or 45 days.
+In obvious terms, you will want to negotiate with your current boss to shorten the 3 months notice period to 30 days or 45 days.
 Your new employer may want you to join as soon as possible, and the maximum they may be willing to wait is 45 days.
 However, your current organization is very strict with about you serving the three months notice period completely.

 So, what can you in such a situation?
 It isn’t good to burn bridges, and this is definitely not an option.
 How can you escape the draconian three months notice?
-Or, how do you negotiate with your boss to shorten the three months notice period?
+Or, how do you negotiate with your boss to shorten the 3 months notice period?
 Here’s what you can do.

 #1.
 Build a personal rapport with your manager/boss